 So why not celebrate that aspect of taking a gap year?
 Why not show all the positives of being a backpacker – a traveller – beyond the limited stereotype of stripping off and doing something crazy because apparently that is what constitutes ‘craving an adventure’?

-Let’s show the world who backpackers really are, and what backpacking the world is really like.
+Let’s move away from the hedonistic full moon party stereotype and show the world who backpackers really are, and what backpacking the world is really like.